iheuze/iheuze/README.md

 I am a Theoretical Physics Graduate from Trinity College Dublin, passionate about Quantum Computing.

 I mainly work using Python but I have a few projects in C++.
-My Python experience includes quantum computing frameworks, such as Qiskit, Pennylane, and Perceval.
+My Python experience includes quantum computing frameworks, such as Qiskit, Pennylane, and CirQ.

 I would love to collaborate on anything quantum related!